 The risks for each type depend on the location of the procedure and your own condition.
 For example, dark-colored stools, vomiting, and difficulty swallowing after a colonoscopy could indicate that something is wrong.

-Ask your doctors about warning symptoms to look out for following your endoscopy.
+Ask your doctors about symptoms to look out for following your endoscopy.

 Most endoscopies are outpatient procedures.
 This means you can go home the same day.

-Incision wounds will closed up with stitches and properly bandaged immediately after the procedure.
+Your doctor will close incision wounds with stitches and properly bandage them immediately after the procedure.
 Your doctor will give you instructions on how to care for this wound on your own.

-Some procedures—such as a colonoscopy, in which entry is made through the anus—may leave you slightly uncomfortable.
+Some procedures, such as a colonoscopy, may leave you slightly uncomfortable.
 It may require some time to feel well enough to go about your daily business.

-If your doctor suspected a cancerous growth, he or she performed a biopsy during your endoscopy.
+If your doctor suspects a cancerous growth, they’ll perform a biopsy during your endoscopy.
 The results will take a few days.
-Your doctor will discuss your condition with you when the results come back from the laboratory.
+Your doctor will discuss the results with you after they get them back from the laboratory.